garthenweb/minassic/readme.md

 * `assets` is the location relative to all assets.
 * `cache` is the location where the compressed files will be saved.
 * `flags` is an array of flags which will always be passed to all files.
 By default it is an empty array.
-You can also set it to `false` to disable all flags globally.
+You can also set it to `false` to disable all flags everywhere.
 This can be usefull in development environment.

 The server has to serve files directly from the cache folder.
 With Express it could look like this: